DHEPLab/DHEP-Project-Template/README.md

 # DHEP Project Template

 This is a comprehensive template repository for empirical projects with the DHEP group.
 This allows us to leverage a shared set of settings and organization to make collaboration easy.
-It also facilitates the use of Reproducible Analytical Pipelines (RAPs), which automate analytical processes from start to finish to ensure reproducability.
+It also facilitates the use of Reproducible Analytical Pipelines (RAPs), which automate analytical processes from start to finish to ensure reproducibility.

-This template draws heavily on the following existing resources:
+This template plagarizes heavily from the following excellent resources:

 - [Coding for Economists](https://aeturrell.github.io/coding-for-economists)
 - [Reproducible Data Analytic Workflows for Economics](https://lachlandeer.github.io/snakemake-econ-r-tutorial)